Quebec Bridge: First design and collapse of 29 August 1907

 McLure became increasingly concerned and wrote repeatedly to QBRC consulting engineer Theodore Cooper, who at first replied that the problems were minor.
 The Phoenix Bridge Company officials claimed that the beams must already have been bent before they were installed, but by 27 August it had become clear to McLure that this was wrong.
 A more experienced engineer might have telegraphed Cooper, but McLure wrote him a letter, and went to New York to meet with him two days later.
 Cooper agreed that the issue was serious, and promptly telegraphed to the Phoenix Bridge Company: "Add no more load to bridge till after due consideration of facts."
 The two engineers went to the Phoenix offices.

-But, Cooper's message was not passed on to Quebec before it was too late.
+Cooper's message was not passed on to Quebec before it was too late.
 Near quitting time on the afternoon of 29 August, after four years of construction, the south arm and part of the central section of the bridge collapsed into the St. Lawrence River in 15 seconds.
 Of the 86 workers on the bridge that day, 75 were killed and the rest were injured, making it the world's worst bridge construction disaster.
 Of these victims, 33 (some sources say 35) were Mohawk steelworkers from the Kahnawake reserve near Montreal; they were buried at Kahnawake under crosses made of steel beams.

 On 30 August 1907, a Royal Commission of inquiry into the disaster was provisionally appointed by the Deputy Minister in charge of the Department of Railways and Canals (Butler), with the concurrence of the Minister.
 The Royal Commission, which was granted by Edward VII by advice of his Governor General, Albert Grey, on 31 August 1907, consisted of three members, who were all engineers of good standing: Henry Holgate, of Montreal, JGG Kerry, of Campbellford, Ontario, also an instructor at McGill University, and Professor John Galbraith, then dean of the Faculty of Applied Science and Engineering at the University of Toronto.
 The Commission document conferred upon the commissioners full powers to summon witnesses and documents, and to express "any opinion they may see to express thereon".

 The Commissioners included the hindsight work of consulting bridge engineer C.C.
 Schneider, of Philadelphia (a fulfillment of the 1903 request of Schreiber, supra), and presented their Report in full on 20 February 1908, which issued 15 conclusions.